binduwavell/generator-alfresco/README.md

 ### What is [Alfresco](http://www.alfresco.com)?

 Alfresco is an open-source content management application.
-This project provides some tools for setting up and working projects for extending/enhancing Alfresco via the Alfresco supported Alfresco SDK and specifically the All in One archetype.
+This project provides some tools for setting up and working with Alfresco extension/enhancement projects.
+It wraps and extends the Alfresco SDK and specifically the All in One maven archetype.

 ### What is [Yeoman](http://yeoman.io)?